HasanTanich/nice-gadgets/README.md

    - it should limit the products you show to the user;
    - save pagination params in the url `?page=2&perPage=8` (`page=1` and `perPage=all` are the default values and should not be added to the URL;
    - Hide pagination elements if they does not make sense;
-   - You can use the logic explained in [the React Pagination task](https://github.com/mate-academy/react_pagination#react-pagination);

 ## Shopping Cart page